quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 Our Unit Testing strategy was to start with the Model classes then work our way up to the UI classes.
-This way, we could incrementally test our code and use less mocks classes in the UI tests, allowing us to simulate the exact behavior of the UI classes as they are used when the web application is run.
+This way, we could incrementally test our code and use less mocks classes in the UI tests, allowing us to simulate the exact behavior of the UI classes as they are used when the web APP is run.

-Our code coverage is currently 100% for the application tier, 90% for the model tier and 35% for the UI tier.
-Our code coverage targets were 95-100% for the Model and Application tiers and 75-80% for the UI tier.
-This is because the tests for the Model and Application Tier were central to the business logic of the web application.
-We held testing to a higher standard for the classes in these tiers because they are essential for many of the features of the application.
+Our code coverage is currently 100% for the APP tier, 90% for the model tier and 35% for the UI tier.
+Our code coverage targets were 95-100% for the Model and APP tiers and 75-80% for the UI tier.
+This is because the tests for the Model and APP Tier were central to the business logic of the web APP.
+We held testing to a higher standard for the classes in these tiers because they are essential for many of the features of the APP.

-We reached our targets for both Model and Application tier, but in our results for the UI tier were an outlier.
+We reached our targets for both Model and APP tier, but in our results for the UI tier were an outlier.
 As a team, we struggled with testing the Routes, and some tests are absent.
-In the next release of the Checkers Web Application, these will be implemented.
+In the next release of the Checkers Web APP, these will be implemented.

 ### Analysis of Code Metrics

-Chiadamber-Kemeber Metric
+####Chiadamber-Kemeber Metric

-Complexity Metric
+####Complexity Metric

-Javadoc Coverage Metric
+####Javadoc Coverage Metric

-Line of Code Metric
+####Line of Code Metric

-Martin Package Metric
+####Martin Package Metric

-    Afferent Coupling:
+#####Afferent Coupling:

 The amount of incoming dependencies to a class; a measurement of the sensitivity of remaining classes to changes made in a given class.
 The Model tier had the highest afferent coupling count at 38.
 Many Model tier classes build upon each other, i.e. a Turn object depends on a Move object, which in turn depends on 2 Position objects.
 The high reliance of classes within this package on other classes within this package suggests a tendency to expanding a single class's usability while resisting modification of the class's functionality.

-    Efferent Coupling:
+#####Efferent Coupling:

 The number of classes in a given package which depend on classes in other packages.
 The UI tier had a 104 efferent coupling rating, which was a large outlier.
-Our UI tier is designed to conduct application and game logic in the route handlers, which requires direct dependency on classes in the model and application tiers.
+Our UI tier is designed to conduct APP and game logic in the route handlers, which requires direct dependency on classes in the model and APP tiers.

-    Abstractness:
+#####Abstractness:

 The degree of abstraction of a package.
 Each tier measured an abstraction of 0, meaning no abstraction was implemented in our design.
 This indicates that the classes in each of our packages are highly dependent on other packages.

-    Instability:
+#####Instability:

 The relative susceptibility of a class to changes.
-The UI tier has a high instability of 1 while the Model and Application tiers have median instabilities.
+The UI tier has a high instability of 1 while the Model and APP tiers have median instabilities.
 A high instability means the UI tier has many outgoing dependencies; therefore, it is more susceptible to change.
-This may again be explained by our design: the UI classes have varying behaviors that are reliant on the state of the many Model and Application package classes which are manipulated during the Checkers Application control flow.
-A median instability means the Model and Application classes are neither resistant nor susceptible to change.
+This may again be explained by our design: the UI classes have varying behaviors that are reliant on the state of the many Model and APP package classes which are manipulated during the Checkers APP control flow.
+A median instability means the Model and APP classes are neither resistant nor susceptible to change.
 This a flaw in our design as it is preferred for components of a program to be either highly stable or highly unstable.

-    Normalized Distance from Main Sequence:
+#####Normalized Distance from Main Sequence:

 The balance between stability and abstractness.
 All three of our main packages measured a median value for distance from the main sequence.
 Ideally, this number should be as low as possible to indicate that the components of our program were located close to the main sequence.

 ### Recommendations for Improvement